cafca/sto-l-ften/README.md

 - Additional notice when original temperature is restored
 - Voice output using macOS "say" command

+*May reqire a mac (?).*

 # Usage

-Find the Arduino code in `./DHT11/DHT11.ino`.
-Make sure you have the DHT11 library installed before compiling.
+Connect the sensor to data port 2, then find the Arduino code in `./DHT11/DHT11.ino`.
+Make sure you have the DHT11 library installed.
 Connect via USB to enable serial connection.

 Install Python dependencies